FIXTradingCommunity/fixp-specification/README.md

 All approved versions of the FIXP specification are available as MS Word documents at [FIX Performance Session Layer (FIXP)](https://www.fixtrading.org/standards/fixp/).

+### Version 1.1 Release Candidate 1

+Version 1.1 is the latest version for enhancements.
+A guideline for using FIXP over Websocket transport has been added to the specification.
+This release candidate now enters a public comment period in which public review and feedback is encouraged.
+The public comment period will run for a period of 90 days beginning on the 10th of January 2019.
+Comments may also be entered in the FIX public forum.
+Pull requests and issues may be entered in this GitHub project for errata or proposed enhancements.

 ### Version 1.0 Draft Standard
 Version 1.0 Draft Standard was approved for publication by the Global Technical Committee on August 16, 2018 for public review.
 Comments may be entered in the FIX public forum.
+Pull requests will only be accepted for errata.

 Version 1.0 RC4 and earlier specifications are included here for reference only.
-Pull requests for approved versions will no longer be accepted.
-However, issues for errata or proposed future enhancements may be entered.

-### Version 1.1 Release  Candidate 1

-Version 1.1 RC1 is the latest working version for enhancements.
-A guideline for using FIXP over Websocket transport has been proposed.

 ## License
-FIXP specifications are © Copyright 2014-2018 FIX Protocol Ltd.
+FIXP specifications are © Copyright 2014-2019 FIX Protocol Ltd.

 <a rel="license" href="http://creativecommons.org/licenses/by-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nd/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">FIX Performance Session Layer specification</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://www.fixtradingcommunity.org/" property="cc:attributionName" rel="cc:attributionURL">FIX Protocol Ltd.</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nd/4.0/">Creative Commons Attribution-NoDerivatives 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/FIXTradingCommunity/fixp-specification" rel="dct:source">https://github.com/FIXTradingCommunity/fixp-specification</a>.